 The federal government is spending taxpayer money in a political campaign.
 It’s to defend the minimum legal drinking age.
 “Responses to Arguments against the Minimum Legal Drinking Age” is by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 In it, the the federal government identifies arguments against the minimum legal drinking age.
 It then suggests counter arguments.
 But in doing so, it plays fast and loose with the facts.
 This is a common tactic in politics.

 “If I’m old enough to go to war, I should be old enough to drink”

-Actually the argument is much stronger than the NIAAA acknowledges.
-The fact is that citizens are legally adults at the age of 18.
-They can also
+People are legally adults at the age of 18.
+They can also do these.

 - Hold public office.

 - Serve on juries that convict others of murder.

 - Adopt children.

 - Hunt wildlife with deadly weapons.

 - Operate businesses.